-Problem 1

-Open this spreadsheet (http://www.math.ntnu.no/~diserud/ST2304/student survey.csv) and load it into R using the same method as in earlier assignments.
-This survey among previous ST2304 students describe which study program they belong to (biology, biotech or other), their sex (male, female), if the party they voted for in the last election was on the political right (FrP, H, V or KrF) or left (Sp, Ap, Sv, Rv etc..) and which part of Norway they grew up in (region2 = sørlandet, østlandet, vestlandet, midtnorge and other).
+Problem 1 Open this Google docs spreadsheet and fill in which study program you belong to (biology, biotech or other), your sex (male, female), if the party you voted for in the last election was on the political right (FrP, H, V or KrF) or left (Sp, Ap, Sv, Rv etc..) and which part of Norway you grew up in (region2 = sørlandet, østlandet, vestlandet, midtnorge and other).
+If you want to remain anonymous, use an obscure nickname or leave this colum blank.
+Load the file into R using the same method as in assignment 3.

-- 1. Test for association between the sex and political orientation, between study program and political orientation, and between region and political orientation.
+- 1. Test for association between the sex and policitical orientation, between studyprogram and political orientation, and between region and political orientation.
 Include contingency tables of observed and expected values for each of the three tests.
 See ?chisq.test.
 Discuss your findings briefly. - 2.
 Redo the analysis separately for subsets of data containing all biology and all biotechnology students, respectively.
-You may want to do this by first selecting the desired portions of the original data frame as follows
+You may want to do this by first selecting the desired portions of the original data frame as follows biologyset <- dataset[studyprogram=="biology",]

-'''

-biologyset <- dataset[studyprogram=="biology",]

-'''

-You also need to use detach( ) and attach( ) as appropriate on the various data frames before doing the different chi-square tests.
+You also need to use detach() and attach() as appropriate on the various data frames before doing the different chi-square tests.